shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 ### 3.3 Configuration Management (ConfigType)

-Plugins can define a `ConfigType` for typed configuration:
+Plugins can define a `ConfigType` for typed configuration.
+See [5.1 Choosing ConfigType](#51-choosing-configtype) for guidance on when to use dataclass vs Pydantic.

 **Coercion Rules**:
 | Input | ConfigType | Result |